TurboGears/tg2docs/docs/reference/upgrading.rst

 TurboGears 2.5.0 requires Python 3.8 minimum, support for prior versions of Python has been dropped.

-In 2.5.0 most deprecations were removed
+In 2.5.0 most deprecations were removed. ``AppConfig`` remains available for backward compatibility but is deprecated; new applications should use ``FullStackApplicationConfigurator``.
-(apart ``AppConfig`` which will be removed in a future 2.5 release).

 If you hadn't yet addressed those deprecations, you should take care of all ``DeprecationWarning`` in 2.4 and then upgrade to 2.5